YALI RLC West Africa: Activities within West Africa

 "YALI RLC West Africa, Accra was developed in order to provide a platform for the next potential generation of Africa’s leaders to come together and prepare for future endeavours that will effect change and ultimately transform the continent."

-According to the former President of the United States, Barack Obama said :
+According to the former President of the United States, Barack Obama:

-“You will not only be making a difference in your own countries but also be the foundation of a new generation of global leadership’’.
+"You will not only be making a difference in your own countries but also be the foundation of a new generation of global leadership".

 The implementing organisation carry out training of African leaders.
 In 2017, YALI RLC West Africa held its first alumni conference at Ghana Institute of Management and Public Administration (GIMPA), Accra, Ghana.
 In 2018, YALI RLC in Lagos, Nigeria had 127 participants.